ROCK HILL FLYERS

 I've been around GA for as long as I can remember.
 My father taught me to fly in our 182 as a boy and to fly a tailwheel in our Boeing Stearman.
 I've worked as an instructor, corporate pilot, regional airline pilot, and now as a pilot for a major airline.
 I've owned and operated an aircraft management company and currently own and operate an aircraft brokerage company.
 But nothing beats a tailwheel airplane on grass field.
 CFI, CFII, MEI since 1999.

-Joe comes from a flying family, going back into the 1920s.
-He got into professional flying a little late, having spent more than a decade as a college administrator and adjunct faculty.
-Joe found his instructional niche in the antique airplane/tailwheel world, which he enjoys every bit as much as primary instruction.
-Joe is currently an Airbus Captain based here in Charlotte, where he tries to keep a couple of antique airplanes flying.
+I come from a flying family, going back into the 1920s.
+I got into professional flying a little late, having spent more than a decade as a college administrator and adjunct faculty.
+I found my instructional niche in the antique airplane/tailwheel world, which I enjoy every bit as much as primary instruction.
+I am currently an Airbus Captain based here in Charlotte, where I try to keep a couple of antique airplanes flying.

-Brian has enjoyed general aviation since 1994 when he earned his private pilot certificate.
-He is presently an instrument rated commercial pilot, certificated flight instructor and aircraft owner.
-His true passions are enjoying time with his family and passing along his experiences as a pilot, engineer and Army Officer to the next generation through involvement in the David Griffin Foundation, Cub Scouts and Scouts BSA.
+I have enjoyed general aviation since 1994 when I earned my private pilot certificate.
+I am presently an instrument rated commercial pilot, certificated flight instructor and aircraft owner.
+My true passions are enjoying time with my family and passing along my experiences as a pilot, engineer and Army Officer to the next generation through involvement in the David Griffin Foundation, Cub Scouts and Scouts BSA.